novmah62/telehealth/README.md

 ### 5.3 Clinical Examination &amp; Diagnosis

 Physicians conduct in-person examinations at a healthcare facility to observe symptoms, perform physical checks, and order necessary tests.
-All collected data — including symptoms, test results, and final diagnosis — is recorded in the Diagnosis Service, which emits corresponding Kafka events for downstream processing.
+All collected data — including symptoms, test results, and final diagnosis — is recorded in the Examination Service, which emits corresponding Kafka events for downstream processing.

 ### 5.4 Prescription Issuance